marciogualtieri/Scala-PaintShop/README.md

 There is a Python script in the Java project, which has been used to generate the "large data set" and "small data set".
 Please refer to the Java project for details.

-Running on my computer, a Lenovo Yoga 2 laptop/tablet running Ubuntu 12.04, I got the following results:
+Running on my computer, a Lenovo Yoga 2 laptop running Ubuntu 12.04, I got the following results:

 Large data set: